Wissididom/poke-guesser-bot/README.md

 ## PostgreSQL

-We used Postgres for out database.
+We used Postgres for our database.

 ## node.js